Philosophy unit, University of Turku, Finland

-I am a PhD Candidate in Philosophy working at the intersection of philosophy of action, applied ethics and the philosophy of behavioral and brain sciences.
+I am a PhD Candidate in Philosophy working at the intersection of ethics, philosophy of action, and the philosophy of behavioral and brain sciences.
 My main interest is in self-control, agency, and responsibility; further interests include philosophy of disability and psychopathology, and the application of emerging technologies in healthcare.
 From February 2021 onwards, I am also Senior Researcher (fi: erikoistutkija) in the multidisciplinary Academy of Finland Nudging for Climate research project, where my attention is on the conceptual and ethical aspects of nudge theory and the development of nudge interventions.

 My research explores self-control, agency and responsibility in our changing scientific landscape.

 In my dissertation, An Access Theory of Self-Control, I examine current theories of self-control within philosophy and social psychology in light of the example of Attention Deficit/Hyperactivity Disorder, asking, what explains such striking individual differences in self-control.
 Supporting my philosophical argumentation with evidence from cognitive and behavioral sciences, I develop a theory of self-control that accounts for these differences by describing self-control as multiply realizable and by identifying agents’ active interaction with their environments as both supporting and constraining various self-control practices.
 This research has been funded by the Finnish Cultural Foundation.

 From 2016 to 2019, I participated as Junior Investigator in the Genetics and Human Agency research project.
 Within that project, I investigated genetic explanations of ADHD and their import for assessments of moral and criminal responsibility.
 Studying the biological causation of human behavior within GHA has left me with a sustained interest in thinking about gene-environment interaction in the context of individual differences in complex traits, including within psychiatry.

 I have a further interest in the ethics of emerging technologies in healthcare.
 I have recently worked on the promises and concerns raised by the prospective use of AI and big data in healthcare, particularly for the off-label use of stimulant medication.